Off-Season Golf Training Plan: Winter Practice That Works

 Wear HackMotion to check on excessive rolling or twisting of the clubface.

-Hit 10 shots where you deliberately feel like you increase wrist flexion through impact.
-Then take another swing where you feel like you increase wrist extension.
+Hit 10 shots where you deliberately feel like you’re increasing wrist flexion through impact (closing the face).

 Stabilizing the wrist helps improve clubface control.
 To do this drill, you’ll grip the club with one arm.
 Take a backswing, and as you swing back down to the ball, focus on closing the clubface, as we call the Motorcycle move.